gridiron-zone/huddle/docs/docs/06-mainnet/03-state-sync.md

         curl -s <rpc-address>/commit?height=<your-height> | jq "{height: .result.signed_header.header.height, hash: .result.signed_header.commit.block_id.hash}"

         # Example
-        # curl -s https://rpc-desmos.itastakers.com/commit?height=100000 | jq "{height: .result.signed_header.header.height, hash: .result.signed_header.commit.block_id.hash}"
+        # curl -s https://rpc-huddle.itastakers.com/commit?height=100000 | jq "{height: .result.signed_header.header.height, hash: .result.signed_header.commit.block_id.hash}"
         ```
 4. Now that you have a trusted height and block hash, use those values as the `trust_height` and `trust_hash` values.
-   Also, make sure they're the right values for the Desmos version you're starting to synchronize.
+   Also, make sure they're the right values for the Huddle version you're starting to synchronize.
    You can check them [here](https://github.com/desmos-labs/mainnet#state-sync).

-Here is an example of what the `statesync` section of your `~/.desmos/config/config.toml` file should look like in the end (the `trust_height` and `trust_hash` should contain your values instead):
+Here is an example of what the `statesync` section of your `~/.huddle/config/config.toml` file should look like in the end (the `trust_height` and `trust_hash` should contain your values instead):

 ```toml
 enable = true